 The old farmer’s house

-This house sleeps 16.
-Beds are made up in all seven rooms that sleep either two or three people.
-The two-storey house, once the famer’s house, was built in 1929 and has been rebuilt and remodelled regularly since 1983, when it first opened to tourists.
+The house sleeps 16 pers in seven rooms that sleep either two or three people, made up beds.
 The house has a fully equipped kitchen, a dining room for 25 people, and a small sitting room.
 The basement has a sauna and changing rooms, and there is a large hot tub outside.
+In the middle floor are 2 bathrooms and one shower and in the cellar there is a basic shower and a toilet for the hot tub and sauna.

 The first three cottages, each about 50m2 (540 ft2), each sleep six people in two rooms and a loft.
 One room has a double bed and the other a bunk bed, where the lower bunk sleeps two.
 Up to six people can sleep in the loft (mattresses provided).
 The cottages all have bathrooms, well-equipped kitchens and a joined dining and sitting room with a TV.
 The porches are large and partially covered and come with coal grills, patio furniture and a hot tub.